11 Google Ads Bidding Strategies

 In our experience, there isn’t one single bidding strategy that works best for every campaign – it’s highly dependent on your own unique circumstances, including industry/niche and campaign goals.
 However, choosing the bidding strategy that helps you realize campaign objectives is an important part of your overall PPC strategy – one that you can’t afford to overlook.

-11 Google Ads Bidding Strategies in 2021
+11 Google Ads Bidding Strategies

 Manual Bidding Strategies